-We understand that many, if not all, travel plans will be altered in some way, whether postponed, cancelled or held “virtually”.
+We understand that the global situation with the Covid-19 pandemic remains volatile and subject to rapid change and therefore that travel plans are still subject to great uncertainty.
 We aim to be as flexible and pragmatic as possible in supporting the chosen award winners, and will continue to recognise excellence with the David Miller Travel Bursary Awards.

-As such, the deadline for application remains the same, but the previous constraints to timing of travel are removed.
+As such, the deadline for application remains the same, but please note that there are no constraints to timing of travel. .

 We will work with the award winners on a case by case basis, recognising the excellence of their project and application in the most appropriate way for the individual proposal, however their intended plans evolve in the coming months/year.
 In the meantime please do contact email@example.com with any queries you have.